Background

 Expertise

-Dr Barati specialises in acute internal medicine, managing patients with a wide range of medical conditions during the acute phase of illness.
+Dr Barati specialises in acute internal medicine, managing patients presenting with a wide range of medical conditions during the acute phase of illness.

 Research & publications